 |Northern RI Pediatrics|

-CTC is providing IBH practice facilitation to 9 primary care practices over a one year time period to assist them with implementing an IBH program geared towards providing holistic patient centered primary care services.
-The 9 primary care practices enrolled in the program are:
+CTC provided IBH practice facilitation to 9 primary care practices, 2 of which had to drop out of the program, over a one year time period to assist them with implementing an IBH program geared towards providing holistic patient centered primary care services.
+The 7 primary care practices enrolled in the program are: